Alcohol withdrawal: signs, symptoms & timeline

 The second phase begins 12 to 48 hours after the symptoms begin to peak and can lead to other side effects that include increased body temperature, heart rate, and blood pressure.

-The third and final phase occurs when all of the symptoms begin to taper off, which can take anywhere between 4 to 7 days, but some side effects may continue for a longer period of time.
+The third and final phase occurs when all of the symptoms begin to taper off, which can take anywhere between 4 to 7 days, however some symptoms may continue for a longer period of time.

 As there are mild and severe levels of alcoholism, there are also mild and severe levels of alcohol withdrawal.
 These can be measured by the Clinical Institute Withdrawal Assessment of Alcohol Scale (CIWA-Ar), which ranks the various symptoms on a point scale.